To diminish the frequency and impact of overdose death through community education, family support and purposeful advocacy.

 A world free of overdose deaths.

-The Narcotics Overdose Prevention & Education (NOPE) Task Force is a 501 (c)(3) non-profit organization that was formed in Palm Beach County, Florida in 2004, to combat the illegal use of prescription drugs and narcotics, as well as other abused substances.
+NOPE Task Force (Narcotics Overdose Prevention & Education) is a 501 (c)(3) non-profit organization that was formed in Palm Beach County, Florida in 2004, to combat the illegal use of prescription drugs and narcotics, as well as other abused substances.
 NOPE Task Force is comprised of community leaders and concerned families working to save lives.

 Lynn University of Boca Raton, Florida, provides on-going comprehensive evaluation for the NOPE prevention programs.
 Consistent positive findings show that the NOPE presentations given in each of the participant groups have had significant impact on the knowledge and attitudes of those exposed to the NOPE programs.
 The NOPE messages have each been found to have been heard and understood by the participants.
 The attitudes around these messages have been tested through survey responses and the results have shown a change in attitude based on knowledge of these messages.